Inclusive Childhood Education Program Requirements

 B.S. in Inclusive Education - Childhood

-For students majoring in inclusive childhood education, all credit-bearing courses are used in the determination of the grade point average in the major.
+All of the following credit-bearing courses in the inclusive education major are used in the determination of the grade point average in the major.

 Note: Candidates must earn a grade of “C” or higher in each of the following courses required for certification in order to move to the next course.
 Courses in which the candidate has earned a grade lower than a “C” must be repeated.